r-keenan/feedback-ui/README.md

 This is for running JSON Server.
 This is a script that I added in.

+### 'npm run dev'

+This first runs the "npm run server" script and then runs the "npm start" script.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).